-Do you have jaw pain while yawning?
-About 15% of Americans suffer from severe facial pain?
-Our team has found that over half of our patients exhibit symptoms of temporomandibular joint (TMJ) disorder.
+Have you noticed ongoing jaw pain while yawning?
+About 15% of Americans suffer from severe facial pain.
+Over half of patients exhibit symptoms of temporomandibular joint disorder, also known as TMJ.
 TMJ dysfunction disrupts the natural and harmonious movement of the facial bones, muscles, and ligaments.
-Dr. James Fondriest holds extensive experience with diagnosing and treating TMJ dysfunction and TMJ disorders.
-His education includes TMJ related-training at the prestigious L.D.
-Pankey Institute in Key Biscayne, Florida.

 Why does TMJ disorder cause jaw pain while yawning or chewing?

 TMJ disorder disrupts the harmonious flow of movement between the jaw muscles, bones, and tissues of the face.
 This dysfunction can manifest as painful sensations when opening the mouth, chewing food.

 In addition, the muscles around the TMJs become strained because they are trying to correct the misalignment of the jaw.
 Overwork can cause swelling, and nerves become irritated as well.

 Some foods or candies can be harder than others on the jaw.
 The repetitive motion of chewing gum is one of the most common causes of TMJ pain.
 Eating hard, chewy foods such as nuts and hard candies can also increase the pain in the jaw.
 It’s wise to avoid these foods to prevent a TMJ flare-up.